Yes, we are.

 We do not store any sensitive data on our customers – the data we store is handled with Respect and Trust!

 Yes, we do.
-It is relevant for our Umbraco Cloud customers.
+The Umbraco DPA is relevant for our customers.
 You can find more information about the DPA here

 No, we do not share your data with anyone or sell them to others.